 - Health Insurance: The first thing you need is coverage for both yourself and your employees.
 Know whether the company is just you and needs an individual plan or whether you’ll have employees and require group coverage.

 - Taxes: It’s one of the two things that everyone must deal with, and new businesses are no different.
 You might have corporate taxes or, if you’re selling a product, sales taxes.
-There’s city, country and personal taxes to consider as well.
-Seek the help of a professional, such as a certified public accountant, to help you with corporate structure.
+There are city, country and personal taxes to consider as well.
+Seek the help of a professional, such as a certified public accountant, to help you with a corporate structure.

 - Legal Liability: This is again an area where you’ll want to seek counsel to make sure you’re not opening yourself up for a lawsuit.
 There are different ways to approach the legal issues of a new business depending on whether you’re a large corporation or a small business, a non-profit or working with the government.

 - Income Fluctuations: It’s important to know the cycles in your business, so you can plan ahead.
 Some call this seasonal, knowing when during the year income spikes and dives.
 Make sure you have the right resources to handle the influx or reduce them when there’s a lull; be sure you can budget with a variable income.

 Lastly, Jennifer offered some tips.